msgpo/Discord-Webhooks/README.md

 ## Common mistakes I (_and others_) often run into

-* `"color"` attribute is in HEX format it has to be decimal format.
+* `"color"` attribute is in HEX format, it has to be decimal format.
 * `{{Name}}` must be in `<<<{{Name}}>>>`.
 * Tweets typically need to remove inner's, they should look like `{"content":"<<<{{Url}}>>> <<<{{SourceUrl}}>>>"}`.
 * `"icon_url"` must end in .png, .jpg, etc.